ASIMOV

 operations using machine learning

-A multicamera tool that ensures safer operations using machine learning
+A multicamera system that ensures safer operations using machine learning

 Situational awareness

-ASIMOV is a self-contained detection system that identifies and tracks humans in the vicinity of ground vehicles.
-ASIMOV is designed to differentiate between friendly personnel, bystanders, and hostile actors.
-These inferences are made from a combination of visual cues and human behavioral detections, including adversarial actions meant to mislead common detectors.
+ASIMOV, an appliqué detection system based on AI and machine learning techniques, identifies and tracks people in the vicinity of ground-based platforms.
+ASIMOV is designed to differentiate between authorized or unauthorized personnel, bystanders, and potential hostile actors both near and far.
+These inferences are made from a combination of visual cues and human behavioral observations, including adversarial actions meant to mislead most systems.

 “We are developing fast, robust technologies for reliably detecting and tracking people in challenging environments and situations.”